uengine-oss/kubernetes-in-pod/README.md

 Wait until the Kind cluster is up by trying to set the Kubectl context connect to the Kind:
 ```
-# kubectl cluster-info --context kind-kind  # try this for about 2~3 minutes
+root@kind-cluster:/ kubectl cluster-info --context kind-kind  # try this for about 2~3 minutes
 error: context "kind-kind" does not exist

-.... try for several times ....
+.... after 2~3 minutes ....

 root@kind-cluster:/# kubectl cluster-info --context kind-kind